A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Introduction

-Using the proposed framework, we have designed the Parallel Elite Biased Tabu Search (PEBTS) algorithm for the Unconstrained Binary Quadratic Programming (UBQP) problem and showed that the cooperation among the PEBTS processes can improve the overall efficiency~\cite{shi2017parallel}.
-In this paper, we use the proposed framework to design a parallel variant of GLS, called Parallel Elite Based GLS (PEBGLS).
-We also conduct extensive experiments to study the performance and behavior of PEBGLS using the symmetric Traveling Salesman Problem (TSP) as the test problem.
-We do not aim to obtain the best parallel metaheuristic for the TSP.
-Our objective is to illustrate the effectiveness of the proposed framework in designing efficient parallel variants of trajectory-based metaheuristics.
-We hope that our study can provide a new possible direction of designing and studying parallel trajectory-based metaheuristics.
+In~\cite{shi2017parallel}, we have proposed a Parallel Elite Biased Tabu Search (PEBTS) algorithm for the Unconstrained Binary Quadratic Programming (UBQP) problem.
+We generalize the parallelism strategies of PEBTS and propose the Parallel Elite Biased framework (PEB framework) in this paper.
+Using the PEB framework, we design a new parallel variant of GLS, called Parallel Elite Based GLS (PEBGLS).
+Extensive experiments are conducted to study the performance and behavior of PEBGLS using the symmetric Traveling Salesman Problem (TSP) as the test suite.
+We hope that our study can provide a new possible direction for designing parallel metaheuristics.

 This paper is structured as follows.
-Section \ref{sec:related_works} reviews some existing works related to the parallel trajectory-based metaheuristics.
-In Section \ref{sec:parallel_framework} we describe the proposed parallel framework.
-Section \ref{sec:GLS} introduces the sequential GLS algorithm.
-Section \ref{sec:PEBGLS} explains how we design the parallel variant of GLS, i.e. PEBGLS, based on the proposed framework.
-Section \ref{sec:epm_study} gives experimental study.
-Section \ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:related_works} reviews the related works.
+In Section~\ref{sec:parallel_framework}, the PEB framework is presented and discussed.
+In Section~\ref{sec:PEBGLS} we design a parallel variant of GLS following the PEB framework.
+Section \ref{sec:epm_study} gives the experimental studies on the TSP.
+Section \ref{sec:conclusion} concludes this paper.